hielsnoppe/hielsnoppe.github.io/about/index.md

 {% include cv-show-hide-text.html %}
 Feel free to [contact me](/contact) if you like.

-<p class="small">A note for recruiters: I am open to being contacted, but please be aware that I am currently a student, employed and quite happy with my job.</p>

 ## Education

 {% for item in site.data.cv.hasEducation.hasEducation %}